EXPLAINER: Are Israel, Hamas committing war crimes in Gaza?

-JERUSALEM (AP) — A week into their fourth war, Israel and the Hamas militant group already face allegations of possible war crimes in Gaza.
+JERUSALEM (AP) — More than a week into their fourth war, Israel and the Hamas militant group already face allegations of possible war crimes in Gaza.
 Israel says Hamas is using Palestinian civilians as human shields, while critics say Israel is using disproportionate force.

 Who’s right?
 It’s hard to say, especially in the fog of battle.